 - Make a discovery!
 23andMe scientists use data from our research participants to find genetic associations with traits or diseases, or to learn about ancestry.

 - Describe the discovery in a manuscript.
-Scientific manuscripts are written in very technical language and usually follow a strict format: they begin with a short summary and an introduction, followed by details about the methods used, a description of the results produced, and a discussion of what those findings might mean.
+Scientific manuscripts are written in very technical language.
+They usually follow a strict format.
+They begin with a short summary and an introduction, followed by details about the methods used, a description of the results produced, and a discussion of what those findings might mean.

 - Submit the manuscript to a peer-reviewed journal.
 23andMe has published in numerous scientific journals including Nature Genetics, Nature Communications, and PLoS Genetics.
 (Our preference is either to use “open access” journals that do not require payment for readers to access articles, or to pay extra to make our articles freely available.)